fizx/sit/README.md

 ## Search & Percolation

-Chaser provides traditional search, where you give a query and get a resultset back.
+SIT provides traditional search, where you give a query and get a resultset back.
 It also provides percolation, where you can register a query that will notify you when matching documents are added to the index.